Pumpkin Bundt cake with a Cream Cheese Swirl

 Make this tender Pumpkin Bundt Cake is perfect for fall!
-If you’re looking for Fall in ONE BITE, this scrumptious cake is the cake recipe you’re looking for!
+If you’re looking for Fall in ONE BITE, this scrumptious pumpkin cake is the cake recipe you’re looking for!

 A Fall Favorite is the Pumpkin Bundt Cake

 This pumpkin bundt cake features a thick luscious cream cheese swirl.
 And THEN it’s topped with creamy maple icing and chopped pecans!
+You could even fancy it up and make Candied Pecans to put on top.

 I mean check out this gorgeous cake!

 If you’re looking for a Christmas Bundt Cake Recipe try my Eggnog Cake!
 All the delish flavors of eggnog but in a CAKE.
+And if you want to make a similar recipe but in a loaf pan try this cream cheese pumpkin bread recipe!

 What if I don’t have a bundt cake pan?